10 People Who Have Misplaced Their Oscars

 There’s a happy ending to this story, though.
 In 1995, a couple of guys were picking their way through a flea market when they happened across the Oscar.
 They put it up for auction, which is when word got back to the Academy that the missing trophy had resurfaced.
 The guys who found the Oscar pulled it from auction and presented it, in person, to Margaret O’Brien.
 “I’ll never give it to anyone to polish again,” she said.

 9. Bing Crosby

-For years, the Binger’s Oscar for 1944’s Going My Way had been on display at his alma mater, Gonzaga University.
-In 1972, students walked into the school’s library to find that the 13-inch statue had been replaced with a 3-inch Mickey Mouse figurine instead.
+For years, Bing Crosby's Oscar for 1944’s Going My Way had been on display at his alma mater, Gonzaga University.
+In 1972, students walked into the school’s library to find that the 13-inch statue had been replaced with a three-inch Mickey Mouse figurine instead.
 A week later, the award was found, unharmed, in the university chapel.
 “I wanted to make people laugh,” the anonymous thief later told the school newspaper.

 10. Hattie McDaniel

 Hattie McDaniel, famous for her Supporting Actress win as Mammy in Gone with the Wind, donated her Best Actress Oscar to Howard University.
 It was displayed in the fine arts complex for a time, but went missing sometime in the 1960s.
 No one seems to know exactly when or how, but there are rumors that the Oscar was unceremoniously dumped into the Potomac by students angered by racial stereotypes such as the one she portrayed in the film.